hangoeun16/hangoeun16.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate student at the University of Chicago
+subtitle: Graduate Student at the University of Chicago

 profile:
   align: left